-Discussion with the senior care assistant established that staff in the home responded appropriately to and met the assessed needs of the residents.
+Discussion with the registered manager established that staff in the home responded appropriately to and met the assessed needs of the residents.

 There was a records management policy in place which includes the arrangements for the creation, storage, maintenance and disposal of records.
 Records were stored safely and securely in line with data protection/General Data Protection Regulation (GDPR).